avaframe/AvaFrame/docs/moduleAna3AIMEC.rst

     *  FN (false negative) zone: red zone on :numref:`fig-aimec-comp-new` , sim1 = True  sim2 = False
     *  TN (true negative) zone: gray zone on :numref:`fig-aimec-comp-new` , sim1 = False  sim2 = False

-The two simulations are identical (in the run-out zone) when the area of both FP and FN is zero.
+The two simulations are identical (in the runout zone) when the area of both FP and FN is zero.
 In order to provide a normalized number describing the difference between two simulations, the area of the different zones is normalized by the area of the reference simulation :math:`A_{ref} = A_{TP} + A_{FP}`.
 This leads to the 4 area indicators: